Sidhub723/OTW-Narnia/README.md

 In python3, strings are Unicode strings by default, in order to print strings as byte-strings, we have to use sys.stdout.buffer.write

 Source: https://discuss.python.org/t/unusal-behavior-of-python3-print-hex-values/15418

+#### Note
+narnia _x_ soln.sh indicates that it is the solution to get the password of level _x_ Example - narnia2soln.sh contains the solution which has to be run as user narnia1, and spawn a shell of user narnia2